R38 Stanford Integrated Cardiovascular/

 — Trainees meet quarterly with R38 directors for feedback on their projects and career goals as well as discussions about topics relevant to academic research.

-— R38 trainees also have prioritized access to mentors in the CVI Trainee Mentorship Program, to build out their Mentorship network.
+— R38 trainees also have prioritized access to mentors in the CVI Mentorship Program, to build out their Mentorship network.

 — Short presentations at the Annual CVI Trainee Review Meeting also provide the trainees with feedback on their research and career trajectory from their peers and senior CVI scientists.